ojalaw/INTOL-MP1/README.md

 ![alt text](README-images/iframe-readme.png "Optional title")

+**Event listener 'reveal the dog' button**
-**Feature 09** Event listener 'reveal the dog' button.
-A message should appear below the button informing users that there isn't actually a dog in the image.
+**Feature 09** A message should appear below the button informing users that there isn't actually a dog in the image.
 I included this to improve user experience, however, i don't expect users to be best pleased when they realise there isn't actually a dog iin the image.

 ![alt text](README-images/event-listener-readme.png "Optional title")

+**Image zoom test**
-**Feature 10** Image zoom test.
-There should be two images, one above the other.
+**Feature 10**  There should be two images, one above the other.
 The image at the top should be a zoomed out image of an urban area, the image below it should be a zoomed in version of that image, the zoomed area should correspond to whatever area the cursor is hovering over on the top image.
 Hence providing an image zoom test.
 This will not display on devices below 1200px wide.
 I included this feature as i felt it linked in with the opportunity theme and can give users a taste of what being an IMINT analyst might be like, i believe this improves user experience.

 ![alt text](README-images/img-zoom-readme.png "Optional title")

+**Google Maps API**
-**Feature 11** Google Maps API.
-There should be an area towards the bottom of the page that includes a google maps inset with a marker present at the site of the recruitment fair at SIS building.
+**Feature 11**  There should be an area towards the bottom of the page that includes a google maps inset with a marker present at the site of the recruitment fair at SIS building.
 There should be an option to expand the map out to fullscreen and when places on the map are clicked, user should be prompted to 'view on google maps' this should open google in a new tab.
 I included this to notify users of where the next recruitment fair would be taking place, in my experience, it is common for google maps to be present on sites in a situation like this.

 ![alt text](README-images/google-maps-api-readme.png "Optional title")

+**Subscribe button**
-**Feature 12** Subscribe button.
-There should be a subscribe button that is black with a white border and white text.On hover, it should change to a white button with black text and when clicked should take users to the subscribe page.
+**Feature 12** There should be a subscribe button that is black with a white border and white text.On hover, it should change to a white button with black text and when clicked should take users to the subscribe page.
 I included this as it helps with the flow of the page, i have given users a taste of what an imagery intelligence job might entail, i have notified them of a recruitment fair in a certain location and by using the subscribe button underneath, i am giving users the opportunity to move to the subscribe page with ease.

 ![alt text](README-images/subscribe-button-readme.png "Optional title")

+**Subscription form**
-**Feature 13** Subscription form.
-I have included this form to give users the opportunity to subscribe to INTOLs services and give them an option to select what intelligence discipline users may be interested in.
+**Feature 13**  I have included this form to give users the opportunity to subscribe to INTOLs services and give them an option to select what intelligence discipline users may be interested in.
 Users may be interested in services provided or they may be interested in career opportunities, in any case, the comments box gives users the opportunity to outline their exact requirement.
 The different text boxes should transform to a black outline on hover and there should be a placeholder 'description of requirement' in the comments box.
 There should be 3 radio checkboxes that can be checked.
 The subscribe button should be black with a white border and white text, on hover, the button should turn white with black text, like other buttons on the site.
 Subscribing in its current state will result in a new tab showing the results that have been typed by https://formdump.codeinstitute.net/.

 ![alt text](README-images/subscribe-form-readme.png "Optional title")